makerdao/mips/MIP40/mip40.md

 - **Minimum Feedback Period**: 1 Month.
 - **Minimum Frozen Period**: 1 Week.
 - Ratification Polls for MIP40c3 subproposals involving a Core Unit Budget Modification will have different requirements to MIP51c2.
-Instead of binary voting, they must use ranked-choice voting, with the options as follows:
+Instead of binary voting, they must use options as follows:
     - A: Approve existing budget only (Business as usual)
     - B: Approve increased budget
     - C: Reject budget